UnicoLab/FlowyML/docs/resources.md

 # Step-Level Resource Specification

-UniFlow provides comprehensive step-level resource specification that allows you to declare CPU, GPU, memory, and other compute requirements for individual pipeline steps.
+FlowyML provides comprehensive step-level resource specification that allows you to declare CPU, GPU, memory, and other compute requirements for individual pipeline steps.
 These specifications are automatically translated to orchestrator-specific formats (Kubernetes, Google Vertex AI, AWS SageMaker, etc.).

 ## Overview